makethingshappy/IoTflow/Documentation/SETUP.md

-# IoTextra module series & Node-RED Integration
+# IoTflow Setup Guide for IoTextra module series & Node-RED

 A universal framework for integrating IoTextra module series with Node-RED or similar software via IoTsmart series devices.